|

 Ring out the thousand wars of old,

-Ring in the thousand years of peace.
+Ring in the thousand

 --Alfred, Lord Tennyson